What is the difference between Panels, Advisory Committees and Environment Effects Inquiries?

 When can I see the Panel's report?

-The Panel's report will be forwarded to the planning authority when completed and must be released to the public after 28 days.
+The Panel's report will be forwarded to the planning authority when completed and must be released to the public after 10 business days.
 The planning authority may release the report earlier if it chooses.

 The Panel's report is not binding on the Council, or the Minister, but it must be considered before the Council or the Minister makes a decision.
 If the Council does not adopt a Panel recommendation, it must give reasons as to why.
 An amendment lapses if no decision is made two years after the date public notice was given of the amendment.